ROCm/hipfort/README.md

 You may further find it convenient to directly use the search function on [HIPFORT's documentation page](https://rocm.docs.amd.com/projects/hipfort/en/latest/) to get information on the arguments of an interface

+## Limitations

+* **NVIDIA/CUDA backend (`-DUSE_CUDA_NAMES`).** This build targets NVIDIA machines that have the CUDA toolkit but no HIP/ROCm libraries, so the interfaces bind directly to the CUDA libraries (cuBLAS, cuSOLVER, ...) instead of HIP.
+Coverage is not complete: interfaces with no CUDA equivalent (the regular hipSOLVER API, the legacy hipSPARSE API, some hipBLAS extensions, and a few HIP runtime and hipRAND calls) are compiled for AMD only.

 ## Linking against hipfort